-If the type is omitted from a variable declaration, the type of the variable becomes the type of the initialization expression.
+If the type is omitted from a variable declaration, the type of the variable is defined to be the type of the initialization expression.

 8.2 Global Variables

 Variables declared in statements that are in a module but not in a function or block within that module are global variables.
 Global variables can be accessed anywhere within that module after the declaration of that variable.
 They can also be accessed in other modules that use that module.